GrigorySadovskiyxyz/rsschool-cv/cv.md

 ## About Me

-I have a willingness to increase my competencies in the field of Frontend Development and MERN stack as well as in digitalization of the companies in industrial sector.
+I have a willingness to increase my competencies in the field of Frontend Development and learn MERN stack as well as work on digitalization of the companies in industrial sector.
 Happy to solve complex tasks and ready for the new challenges.

 ## Tech skills: